JohnNelsonNumber2/1e-docs/Language/Language_Strings_and_Quotes.md

                    ╔═══════════╗
 @myString = SELECT "ABCabc-123!"
 AS StringColumnName; //around string columns

-//double-quotes " around strings in WHERE clause of a SQLite statement.
-Not ' single-quotes like you'd expect
 @procs = OperatingSystem.GetProcesses();
 SELECT
     *
 FROM
     @procs
 WHERE
-    [Executable] LIKE "%chrome%"; //around strings in WHERE clauses ╚════════╝
+    [Executable] LIKE "%chrome%"; //around strings in WHERE clauses.
+Not ' single-quotes like you'd expect ╚════════╝
                      Double-quotes
 ```